 Perched 5,700 feet on the Mount Wilson summit among the San Gabriel Mountains near Pasadena, northeast of Los Angeles, is the Mount Wilson Observatory.
-Home to two historically important telescopes, which have played an important role in modern astronomy, the observatory was founded in the early 1900s by George Ellery Hale.
+Home to two historically essential telescopes, which have played a vital role for modern astronomy, the observatory was founded in the early 1900s by George Ellery Hale.

-Just a few years later in 1917, the observatory outdid itself, when the 100-inch Hooker telescope was completed, taking over the title of “the largest telescope in the world” until 1948.
+A few years later, in 1917, the observatory outdid itself when the 100-inch Hooker telescope was completed, taking over the title of “the largest telescope in the world” until 1948.

-During the years after the Hooker’s introduction, the Observatory became one of the most powerful facilities known to man for studying the sun, giving some of our most brilliant scientists some very powerful tools that revolutionized astronomy with groundbreaking discoveries.
+During the years after the Hooker’s introduction, the Observatory became one of the most powerful facilities known to man for studying the sun, giving some of our most brilliant scientists some useful tools that revolutionized astronomy with groundbreaking discoveries.

 Cosmic Cafe Sandwich Shop

-Aside from all the great telescopes, there is also a small Astronomical Museum on the observatory grounds that features historical photographs taken at Mount Wilson Observatory, as well as exhibits on current projects.
+Aside from all the great telescopes, there is also a small Astronomical Museum on the observatory grounds that features historical photographs taken at Mount Wilson Observatory and exhibits on current projects.
 The Cosmic Cafe sandwich shop, located in the Pavilion above the main parking lot.

 One of the best things about visiting the Mount Wilson Observatory, is the drive there, along with the beautiful Angeles Crest Highway that winds its way along some of the most pristine forests in all of southern California.
 Depending on the weather, travelers can catch an impressive view of the Los Angeles basin below.

 If you’re looking to make your visit to Mount Wilson Observatory an entire day trip adventure, there are two areas nearby that are worth visiting.